anoop-grover/diskSchedulerK23DJ/README.md

 A visual, interactive disk scheduling algorithm simulator built with Python and Tkinter.

 ## 📋 **Overview**

 This application demonstrates various disk scheduling algorithms with an intuitive graphical interface.
 It provides real-time visualization of disk head movements and detailed performance metrics to help understand the efficiency of different scheduling strategies.
-## 📋 **Overview**

-This application demonstrates various disk scheduling algorithms with an intuitive graphical interface.
-It provides real-time visualization of disk head movements and detailed performance metrics to help understand the efficiency of different scheduling strategies.